InfinityDigitalSystems/dotfiles/config/qtile/README.md

 ### Screens
 Please set the enviroment variable `SCREENS` to the number of screens you would like qtile to setup
 > If there is no enviroment variable set for `SCREENS` it will default to 3
-#### Screen Order
-> These enviroment vairables will be used for switching between screens
-> If no values default xrandr index order will be used
-> You can see screen index by using `xrandr --listmonitors`
-- SCREEN_1 - Set this to the xrandr screen index for this screen
-- SCREEN_2 - Set this to the xrandr screen index for this screen
-- SCREEN_3 - Set this to the xrandr screen index for this screen
 ### Device Type
 Please set the enviroment variable `DEVICE_TYPE` to `LAPTOP` to enable laptop widgets like `battery`, `backlight`
 > If you would like to use the backlight widget you will need to uncomment it under screens.py and set the BACKLIGHT enviroment variable to your backlight